Hierarchical Reasoning Model: Achieving 100x Faster Reasoning with 27M Parameters

 Hierarchical Reasoning Model brain-inspired architecture visualization

-If you’ve been exploring scalable AI agent systems or comparing multi-agent frameworks, HRM represents a fundamentally different approach—one focused on architectural innovation rather than parameter count.
+If you’ve been reading about scalable AI agent systems or comparing multi-agent frameworks, HRM is a different kind of work.
+It focuses on model architecture, not just parameter count.

 → HRM GitHub RepositoryWhat HRM Is For